 In the past, visiting an elected official’s office was the only way for constituents to advocate on behalf of the issues that mattered to them.
 This rendered advocacy nearly impossible for many people.
 Today, lawmakers are active in the same channels that constituents are already using — including Twitter, Facebook, and email.
 Combined with making phone calls to political officials’ offices, this means that everybody has the opportunity to engage in the civic process.

-How can your organization harness the power of this trend toward civic engagement, and how do you prepare newcomers to advocacy to be most effective?
+How can your organization harness the power of this trend toward civic engagement and engage new advocates, and how do you prepare newcomers to advocacy to be most effective?
 Here are a few tips for making sure your supporters are ready to engage with decision makers:

 Advocacy is personal.
 People get involved in policy issues because the decisions made by leaders have real impacts on their lives.
 Connect the story of your cause to the advocates who may be engaging with it, and don’t be afraid to be authentic.
 For example, when the American Heart Association’s organizers lead campaigns they focus the stories they tell on volunteers who have been touched by an issue.
 Click here to hear a story about how one mother lost her child to sudden cardiac arrest – and how her story was leveraged to galvanize a movement.